Yourivandeutekom/Yourivandeutekom/README.md

 Hi, i'm Youri van Deutekom.

-I started making Wordpress websites since the start of my study interaction design back in 2012.
-Learned myself the very basics in HTML, CSS, PHP and MySQL.
-Since a few years i'm more interested in the arts of handcraft programming (websites?) started a study and now i'm exploring the beautifull world of Full stack development.

-Currently i'm retaking a course on HTML and CSS.
-Just to read about things what i could have missed.
-This year i want to dive deeper in to the world, JavaScript, maybe some libraries, apps, working on back ends.
-Lots to learn, but i'm very excited to do so!
+Since 2012 I started to build websites with Wordpress.
+As a rookie I started to edit PHP files which shouldn't be edited.
+I was hungry to code websites from scratch but instead I started filling in Wordpress websites with some basic HTML and CSS.

+Since 2021 my hunger came back and I started a course as a Full Stack developer.
+Got some certificated in HTML, CSS, PHP & MySQL and finished a course in JavaScript.
+Since then i'm very interested in this amazing field and I want to build my knowledge from here.

+Since this year I found CodeCademy and started the Full Stack Course.

+As a part of the CodeCademy Full Stack Course i'm taking a course on the foundations of web development.
+Where HTML and CSS are the key.
+My goal is to learn more about FlexBox and Grid and start to build 'basic' websites more often just for practise and build my portfolio.
+The web development foundations course is a top of the iceberg I want to learn this year.
+I want to extend my knowledge about JavaScript and build more applications and start to learn a new framework: Reactjs.

-My next goal(s) i would like to achieve in a month (06-08):
+My next goal(s) i would like to achieve:
- -  Handcraft Portfolio website in HTML & CSS.
+ -  Portfolio website
- -  'recoding' 5 local restaurant websites in HTML & CSS.
- -  Starting a JavaScript course.
+ -  Starting the JavaScript course.

-I will use the portfolio and local restaurant websites to apply my new knowledge to.

-The big goal?
-  - Full Stack Developer

-Currently i'm not open on collaborates, you can reach me in the future on my portfolio.
+ -  Learn a framework (reactjs)